 At Susquehanna OB/GYN and Nurse-Midwifery, you can get compassionate, individualized maternity services that are tailored to fit your needs and desires.
 The team of expert physicians and nurses offer medical and midwifery care at their Bel Air and Havre de Grace, Maryland, clinics.
 If you’re pregnant or are planning on becoming pregnant, schedule an evaluation with us today.
-You can book your exam through the online scheduling system, or call the clinic.
+You can book your exam through the online scheduling system, or call either our Bel Air or Havre de Grace office.

 Maternity services embody several different types of exams, treatments, and delivery preparation that you’re going to need throughout your pregnancy, or while you’re planning to become pregnant.